 - Training brochure on how to recognize and respond to an opioid overdose (StopOverdose.org)

 - Coping with Overdose Fatalities: Tools for Public Health Workers (MA Department of Health; useful for all audiences)

-Public Libraries and Opioids: Webinar created with the King County Library System
+created with King County Library System

 WA Overdose Prevention and Response Video